Chi Pu

-Nguyễn Thùy Chi (born 14 June 1993) known by her stage name Chi Pu, is a Vietnamese actress and pop singer.
+Nguyễn Thùy Chi (born June 14, 1993), commonly known by her stage name Chi Pu, is a Vietnamese actress and singer.
 She gained popularity with her lead roles in several television dramas and sitcoms including Waterdrop, Happy Dream, and 5S Online.
 Chi Pu officially started her singing career in 2017.
 In 2020, Chi Pu was honored among Forbes list of Asia Pacific's 100 most influential digital stars.

 Life and career

 Chi Pu was born on June 14, 1993 in Hanoi, Vietnam.
 Her father is a member of the Vietnamese military, and her mother is an English teacher.
 She has an older sister who works in the banking industry.
 Chi Pu rose to fame after placing Top 20 Miss Teen Vietnam 2009.
 Afterwards, she joined the entertainment industry and became a teen idol.
 According to Socialbaker, as of November 2016, Chi Pu had the most followers of any Vietnamese actress on Facebook, Instagram, and YouTube.

 In 2013, Chi Pu started her acting career with leading roles in the television dramas Waterdrop and Happy Dream, which were broadcast on Vietnam National Television.
 That same year, she joined 5S Online, a popular Vietnamese television series].
 She produced and acted in her first short film, Under One Sky.
 The short film was highly rated among audiences and critics, receiving a Golden Kite Award the following year.
 At the end of 2013, Chi Pu appeared in her first full-length film, Thần tượng (The Talent), which won 6 Golden Kite Awards.
 Chi Pu also appeared in the horror movies Chung cư ma (Hush) and Hương Ga (Rise), which won Best Vietnamese Film at the 2016 San Francisco International New Concept Film Festival.

 In 2014, Chi Pu has been the leading role in the television drama Vẫn có em bên đời (You’re Always by my Side).
 The drama received high ratings, earning Chi Pu an HTV Award for Most Favorite Television Drama Actress.
 Chi Pu produced and acted in her second short movie called My Sunshine that same year.
 The movie received positive reviews for its message supporting the LGBT community.
 In 2015, Chi Pu had a leading role in Yêu (Love).
 The LGBT movie grossed more than half million USD within three days of its release.
 It also won the Golden Apricot Blossom Awards for Best Movie in 2015.
 Yêu won Chi Pu nominations for Best Actress at the 2015 Golden Apricot Blossom Awards and Green Star Awards.
 In 2015, Chi Pu was the backstage host for Dancing with the Stars Kids Vietnam - Season 2.
 In 2016, Chi Pu was one of the two hosts for The Voice Kids Vietnam - Season 4.
 Chi Pu was the judge for several beauty and style competitions, such as Miss Panasonic Beauty 2015 and Shine Your Style Contest with L'Officiel Vietnams editorial secretary Angie Nguyễn and Lý Quí Khánh.